dharaninja/dravprotector/README.md

 # dravprotector
-This file can be used to protecting/hiding your wordpress login page/another login page.
+This file (protector.php) can be used to protecting/hiding your wordpress login page/another login page.